chainguard-dev/terraform-provider-helm/docs/resources/chart.md

 ### Optional

 - `package_arch` (String) The architecture of the package to fetch.
-If not specified, defaults to the current system architecture.
+If not specified, uses the provider default_arch or falls back to system defaults.
 - `package_version` (String) The version of the package to fetch from the package repository.
 If not specified, the latest available version will be used.

 ### Read-Only